David G. Greenfield: New York City Council

+Met Council

-In July 2017, he announced that he would not be seeking a third term, and would instead be taking over as CEO of the Metropolitan Council on Jewish Poverty.
+In July 2017, he announced that he would not be seeking a third term on the city council, and would instead be taking over as CEO of the Metropolitan Council on Jewish Poverty.
+He began his tenure as CEO on January 1, 2018.

+Electoral history

 Personal life

 Greenfield is Orthodox Jewish and is a member of the R' Landau's Synagogue in Midwood, Brooklyn.
 He is married with three children.